The asymptotic tails of limit distributions of continuous time Markov chains: Asymptotic tails of limit distributions

 $\bullet$ The unique gap case in Theorem~\ref{th-19} is $\alpha=0$, $\sigman<1$ and $\Delta=0$.

 $\bullet$ Assume ($\rm\mathbf{A2}$)'.
 By Corollary~\ref{co-4}, if the chain $Y_t$ is explosive and a stationary distribution exists, then $\alpha=0$ and $R\ge3$.

 $\bullet$ Although not stated explicitly in Theorem~\ref{th-19}, the tail asymptotics of a stationary distribution of a BDP (cases (i)-(iii) and (vi)') is sharp up to the leading order, in comparison with Proposition~\ref{pro-15}.
 Similarly, when $R_->R_+$, then the tail asymptotics is sharp up to the leading order for {\em upwardly skip-free processes} (case (i)) \cite{A91}.
-From Proposition~\ref{pro-16}, it seems our results Theorem~\ref{th-19} for $\alpha=0$ are also rather sharp.
+In comparison with the sharp results provided in Proposition~\ref{pro-16}, the results obtained in Theorem~\ref{th-19} capture the leading tail asymptotics of a stationary distribution, e.g., in case (iii).

 $\bullet$ The assumption that $R>1$ in Corollary~\ref{co-3} is crucial.
-Indeed, as Examples~\ref{ex-1} and \ref{ex-2} illustrate, when $R=1$ and $\alpha<0$, the QSD may still exist and has either geometric or Zeta like tail.
+Indeed, as Examples~\ref{ex-1} and \ref{ex-2} illustrate, when $R=1$ and $\alpha<0$, the QSD may still exist and has either geometric or Zeta-like tail.
 This means $\alpha<0$ is not sufficient for any QSD to have an exponential tail.
-It remains interesting to see if a QSD with CMP tail may exist when $R=1$.
-Moreover, we emphasize that $R>1$ and $\alpha<0$ ensures the existence of a unique ergodic QSD assuming ($\rm\mathbf{A2}$)' \cite{XHW20b}.
-Hence such ergodic QSDs are not heavy-tailed.
+It remains to see if a QSD with CMP tail may exist when $R=1$.
+Moreover, we emphasise that $R>1$ and $\alpha<0$ ensure the existence of a unique ergodic QSD assuming ($\rm\mathbf{A2}$)' \cite{XHW20b}.
+Hence, such ergodic QSDs are not heavy-tailed.

+$\bullet$ Let $Y_t$ be a CTMC and $\widetilde{Y}_t$ a BDP on the same state space.
+If the critical parameters are the same ($\alpha, \beta, R,\ldots$), then the two processes share the same qualitative characterisation in terms of existence of limit distributions, ergodicity, explosivity, \ldots \cite{XHW20b}.
+One might conjecture that the decay of limit distributions (provided such exist) is also the same and takes the sharp form induced by the BDP.
+In other words, one might conjecture that the tail asymptotics of a general CTMC coincide with that of a BDP \emph{representative}.

-In the following, we illustrate and elabotate on the results by example.
+In the following, we illustrate and elaborate on the results by example.
 The examples have real analytic APLH transition rate functions, and thus $\sigman=1$ and $\rhon=2$.

 Assumption $\rm{(\mathbf{A1})}$ is crucial for Theorem~\ref{th-19}. \eb Consider a model of stochastic gene regulatory expression \cite{SS08}, given by $\cT=\{-1\}\cup\N$ and

 where $a>0$, and $b_j\ge0$ for all $j\in\N_0$.
 Here the backward jump $-1$ represents the degradation of mRNA with unity degradation rate, and the forward jumps $j\in\N$ account for bursty production of mRNA with transcription rate $a$ and burst size distribution $(b_j)_{j\in\N_0}$.
 When $b_j=(1-\delta)\delta^j$ for $0<\delta<1$, the stationary distribution is the {\em negative binomial distribution} \cite{SS08}: